The Most Common Types Of Crane Accidents

 OSHA rules can vary by industry.
 Most of the rules above apply to construction, but other sectors like shipping, electrical work, and manufacturing also use cranes and must follow similar safety standards.

-If a company ignores these rules and someone gets hurt, that may support a legal claim.
-Our personal injury attorneys can help you understand how safety violations may affect your case.
+If a company ignores these rules and someone suffers harm, evidence of their inaction may support a legal claim.
+Our personal injury attorneys can review your situation and explain how safety violations might impact your legal options.

 Injuries Victims May Sustain In Crane Accidents

-Crane accidents often cause serious and life-changing injuries.
-Because of a crane’s size, weight, and height, these injuries can happen in an instant and may take months, or even years, to recover from.
+Crane accidents often cause serious injuries that can have a significant impact on a victim’s life.
+Because of a crane’s size, weight, and height, these injuries can happen in an instant and may take months or even years to recover from.

 • Traumatic Brain Injuries (TBIs) — A strong blow to the head can cause a brain injury.
-TBIs may lead to problems with memory, focus, or movement.
+TBIs may result in problems with memory, focus, or movement.
 These injuries often happen when workers are struck by falling objects or fall from a height.

-• Spinal Cord Injuries — Falls or crushing accidents can cause spinal cord damage and lead to partial or full paralysis.
+• Spinal Cord Injuries — Falls or crushing accidents can cause spinal cord damage and result in partial or full paralysis.
 These injuries often require long-term care and may affect mobility for life.

 • Bone Fractures — Crane accidents can cause bones to break or shatter.
 These injuries may need surgery and months of healing.